Process-based management

 Process-based management is a management approach that views a business as a collection of processes, managed to achieve a desired result.
-The processes are managed and improved by the organisation in purpose of achieving their vision, mission and core value.
-A clear correlation between processes and the vision supports the company to plan strategies, build a business structure and use sufficient resources that are required to achieve success in the long run.
+Processes are managed and improved by the organisation for the purpose of achieving its vision, mission and core values.
+A clear correlation between processes and vision supports the company in planning strategies, structuring business and using sufficient resources to achieve long-term success.

 From a process perspective, an organisation regards its business as a system of vision-achieving vertical processes rather than specific activities and tasks of individual functions.
-(19:25) The system is not a method or tool for a particular process, but a holistic approach to manage all the processes in one organisation.
-Therefore, to manage processes effectively, the organisation must have an effective team network and full knowledge of their vision.
+The system is not a method or tool for a particular process, but a holistic approach to manage all of an organisation's processes.
+To manage processes effectively the organisation must have an effective team network and full knowledge of their vision.

 The general management system focuses on specific work-knowledge and direct solutions for cost and budget; on the other hand, process based management applies these financial measurements but in an operational way considering how each performance affects the company as an amalgam of different processes.
 As a result of recent advances in technology and increased international competition, more companies aim for better methods of grouping and integrating organisational activities.

 Vision, mission and values

-Vision, mission and core value are three crucial factors to manage an organisation from a process perspective.
-Considering the vision, mission and value as a direction of their business, an organisation can build their corporate strategy and determine the processes they will take into account.
+Vision, mission and core values are three crucial factors to manage an organisation from a process perspective.
+Considering the vision, mission and values as a direction of their business, an organisation can build their corporate strategy and determine the processes they will take into account.
 As a result, the organisation obtains strengths and competitiveness among other companies.

 First, the vision is an aspirational purpose what the organisation would like to achieve in the long run.
 The vision leads the company to challenge various tasks and develop its own business strategy.
 In other words, the organisation considers vision as a motivation to build a business structure, determine strategic plans and manage human resources.
-Therefore, the company carries out the ‘vision-achieving operations’ as their primary goals.
+Therefore, the company carries out vision-achieving operations as their primary goals.

 Mission is a fundamental purpose of a company that remains unchanged over time.
 The mission provides a guidance for decision making and gives a path to successful results.
 For instance, mission is different from a vision in that mission is a something to be achieved whereas a vision is something to be aimed for achievement.

-Core Values is a principle that helps companies to determine whether the actions and decisions are right or wrong.
-The value is essential to take decision-making and sustain the company’s long-term success.
+Core values are principles that help companies to determine whether their actions and decisions are right or wrong.
+Values are essential to making decisions and sustaining the company's long-term success.